MustafaKaganSimsek/Car_Rental_App/README.md

 ```
 docker-compose up
 ```
-3. You can use swagger or frontend app
+3. You can use swagger

 * Swagger -> http://localhost:8080/swagger-ui/index.html